arnab-r3/cordapp-patterns/README.md

 Demonstrates the independent evolution of an Encapsulated State within an Encapsulating state.
 The inner one, i.e. the encapsulated one is linked to the encapsulating with a `LinearPointer`.

+Both the `Encapsulating` and `Encapsulated` states are modelled as `LinearState` to allow them to evolve independently.

 ```
 |-------------------------------|
 |      Encapsulating State      |---> Independently persisted on DB